twse/random-stuff/README.md

 ## Mozilla credits list module info
 * **Description:** Shows a list of all those who contributed to Mozilla.
-* **Owners:** Ram Dayal Vaishnav, Mohammad Shahbaz Alam (2017-present – source repository collaborators)
+* **Owner:** Mohammad Shahbaz Alam (2019-present – source repository collaborator)
-* **Owners Emeritus:** Dawn Endico (1999-2003 – CVS), Gervase Markham (2003-2017 – CVS, GIT and SVN)
+* **Owners Emeritus:** Dawn Endico (1999-2003 – CVS), Gervase Markham (2003-2017 – CVS, GIT and SVN), Ram Dayal Vaishnav (2017-2019)
 * **Source Dir:** GitHub Repository `mozilla/community-data/credits` (`names.csv` file)
-* **URL:** See second file entry in the index above
+* **URL:** See second file entry in the index above or use the global community link in the Firefox about dialog.
-* **Note:** Please do not submit direct pull requests for additions or modifications not done via the form or replies to application acceptance message, as a comment is added and closed by the first owner.
+* **Note:** Please do not submit direct pull requests for additions or modifications not done via the form or replies to application acceptance message, as the owner will add a comment and close it.
 This will result in unmerged commits!

 ## Index of protest pages (requires JavaScript; available in five versions)
-Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/) (1942-2006) for using the same content in his pages which uses his main page.
+Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/) (1942-2006) for using the same content in his pages (main page used).

 * **Web page not available** (Android) – The link refers to a page in the **@Macarlo, Inc** website (defunct since 2013/07/01).
 * **Cannot find server** (Internet Explorer 6 – Windows XP SP3) – **Fun fact:** Many Internet Explorer versions use different text strings for some steps in the original page.